 We also focuses on public policy issues, particularly at the national level, and provides individuals with information, advocacy support, advice, and referral.

-We are proud of what we have accomplished with one full-time and two part-time attorneys, plus one attorney for two years (2007-2009) through the Skadden Fellowship Foundation.
-With more resources, the NAD Law and Advocacy Center would be able to provide more direct advocacy action and legal services to individuals who need or request assistance.
 In the meantime, please use the legal and advocacy information on the NAD website, including Tips for More Effective Advocacy and How to Find and Work with a Lawyer.

-Here are some tips to help you find an advocate or lawyer in your state who may be able to help you with discrimination or other legal problem:
+Some tips to help you find an advocate or lawyer in your state who may be able to help you with discrimination or other legal problem:

 - Contact your state’s office that serves people who are deaf or hard of hearing, or the office that serves people with disabilities, for advocacy support and information about advocacy and legal services in your state.